 - Don’t Overdo It – It’s very important to listen to your body and take it easy if it’s telling you no. However, if it’s warmer than 98.6 degrees with high humidity, it might be better to make other plans.
 At this temperature, sweat may not evaporate so your body can easily overheat.
 Be sure to stop if you feel dizzy, nauseous, or experience chills.

 A run can be a great way to shake off the dust of a long day.
 But if you’re running when it’s humid outside, it’s important to take precautions and hydrate!
 If you’re going on a long run, it might even be worth your while to invest in a running belt with water bottles along your waist, so you can stay fresh along the trail.

 Do you have any tips for workouts when it’s too hot to run?
-Share them with other athletes in our comments!
+Share them with us on FamilyApp’s Instagram or Facebook pages!
 Running the right way will ensure that your body gets the maximum health benefit without burning out.